 No, counselors who hold the NCC and want to practice counseling in their state must still comply with all state laws regulating the practice of counseling.
 All fifty states require state licensure in order to practice.
 For more information, please review our state board directory.

-In addition to annual fees, board certified Counselors must adhere to minimum conduct standards and complete continuing education requirements.
+In addition to annual fees, counselors must adhere to minimum conduct standards and complete continuing education requirements in order to maintain their board certification.
 If you hold a specialty certification, a percentage of your continuing education requirement must be within your specialty area.
 You can make payments and track your CE hours through ProCounselor.

 Yes.
 In the fifth year, you will receive recertification notifications on the same schedule as your annual certification fee.
 You will be notified both on your ProCounselor account and your recertification form if you have been selected for the mandatory audit.
 If you are selected for the audit, you must upload or submit copies of your continuing education documentation as well as pay the recertification fee and attest to your continued adherence to the NBCC Code of Ethics.
 If you're not selected for audit, you must submit only the recertification fee payment and attest to your continued adherence to the NBCC Code of Ethics and to your completion of your continuing education requirement in order to recertify.
 You can complete all of these requirements through ProCounselor.